ACSG-64/distributed-ga-framework/README.md

 After evaluating the sample, call `_next`.
 Feel free to check an example of this in the `worker/experimenter/evaluators/my_evaluator.py` file.

-_Check the `worker/main.py` file for a simple demo on how to set up the components._
+_Check the `worker/example_main.py` file for a simple example on how to set up the components._

 ## Built-in implementations
 * **Messaging bus/queues** and **PubSub**: any AMQP 0-9-1 compatible service could be used.